seeratawan01/SeeReact-React-Boilerplate/README.md

 # SeeReact - React Boilerplate 2020
 ### The Simple Scaleable Boilerplate For React

-This boilerplate is already configured for react app with [Babel](https://github.com/babel/babel) and [webpack](https://github.com/webpack/webpack) but you still can easily configure it in your own way.
+This boilerplate is already configured for react app with [Babel](https://github.com/babel/babel), [webpack](https://github.com/webpack/webpack) and [eslint](https://eslint.org/docs/rules/) but you still can easily configure it in your own way.

+### Additional Features
+* React Redux is implemented along with its Middleware
+* A live development server that warns about common mistakes.
+* A build script to bundle JS, CSS, and images for production

 ## Qucik Start

 ### `npm install`

-To install dependencies.<br />
+Install the dependencies.

 ### `npm start`

-To runs the app in the development mode.<br />
+Runs the app in development mode.

 ### `npm run build`

-To Build the React App.<br />
+Builds the app for production to the build folder.

 ## License